MicrosoftDocs/fabric-docs/docs/governance/use-microsoft-purview-hub.md

 ## Considerations and limitations

 * The full Purview hub report and its associated dataset are generated in the admin monitoring workspace the first time any admin opens the Purview hub.
-* The first time the report and dataset are generated, it may take some time for them to to appear.
+* The first time the report and dataset are generated, it might take some time for them to appear.
 * Fabric admins can create new reports based on the dataset, but they can't edit the report or dataset directly.

 ## Related content